Abortion - surgical

 Physical recovery usually occurs within a few days, depending on the stage of the pregnancy.
 Vaginal bleeding can last for a week to 10 days.
 Cramping usually lasts for a day or two.

-You can get pregnant before your next period, which occurs 4-6 weeks after the procedure.
+You can get pregnant before your next period, which will occur 4 to 6 weeks after the procedure.
 Be sure to make arrangements to prevent pregnancy, especially during the first month after the procedure.
 You may want to talk with your health care provider about emergency contraception.

 Annas GJ, Elias S. Legal and ethical issues in obstetric practice.
 In: Gabbe SG, Niebyl JR, Simpson JL, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 54.